google/fscrypt/README.md

 after `pam_unix.so` in `/etc/pam.d/common-auth` or similar, and to add the
 line:
 ```
-session     optional    pam_fscrypt.so drop_caches lock_policies
+session     optional    pam_fscrypt.so lock_policies
 ```
 after `pam_unix.so` in `/etc/pam.d/common-session` or similar.
 The `lock_policies` option locks the directories protected with the user's login passphrase when the last session ends.
-The `drop_caches` option tells `fscrypt` to clear the filesystem caches when the last session closes, ensuring all the locked data is inaccessible; this only needed for v1 encryption policies.
 All the types also support the `debug` option which prints additional debug information to the syslog.

 ### Allowing `fscrypt` to check your login passphrase